GabrielSolana29/rs_fNIRS_PD/README.md

 **Pre-processing**

+--Recomended--
+Download the CSV "complete_dataset.csv" as described in the previous section and store it in the CSV folder.

 --Not recommended--
 To create a new dataset CSV file with the original data, download all the signals from (Guevara, E., Rivas-Ruvalvaba, F.F., Kolosova-Machuca, et al. 2023) in .tsv format and add them to the CSV folder.
 Finllay run the "create_dataset.py script".

---Recomended--
-Download the CSV "complete_dataset.csv" as described in the previous section and store it in the CSV folder.
+**Parameters
+The number of folds for the cross-validation of the classifiers and training algorithms can be modified by changing the variable *cv* in the main.py file.

 **Feature extraction**